 - Additional or complex claims such as discrimination

-- If there are complex preliminary issues that need to be discussed between the parties and/or the tribunal, such as whether you are disabled in employment law
+- If there are complex preliminary issues that need to be discussed between the parties and/or the tribunal, such as whether you/the claimant is disabled

-- If the defence includes a breach of contract claim against you
+- If the defence includes a breach of contract claim against you/the claimant

 - If additional documents are required to assist the tribunal at the final hearing such as a cast list (list of the names and roles of key individuals)

-- If additional hearings are necessary such as a remedy hearing (a hearing where the judge decides what to award you, should you be successful in your claim)
+- If additional hearings are necessary such as a remedy hearing (a hearing where the judge decides what to award should you/the calimant be successful in your/their claim)

 - If it is necessary to make or respond to tribunal applications, such as applications to amend the claim, for witnesses to attend the final hearing or for costs